linz/topo-workflows/docs/infrastructure/cluster-upgrade.md

 This process is necessary to avoid being blocked for a future Kubernetes version upgrade.
 For example, if Kubernetes get upgraded from `1.27` to `1.28` and the nodes remain in `1.27`, the next time Kubernetes will be upgraded to `1.29`, the upgrade will fail.

-1. Find the nodegroup name for the cluster
+1. Find the node group name for the cluster

    ```bash
    node_group_name="$(aws eks list-nodegroups --cluster-name=Workflows | jq --raw-output '.nodegroups[]')"
    ```

-2. Describe the nodegroup to validate the versions
+2. Describe the node group to validate the current node group version

    By describing the node group you can check the current version, or you can use `k get nodes` to see what version is currently running